CHARLES EDWARD, DUKE OF SAXE-COBURG AND GOTHA

-When the First World War broke out, Charles Edward decided to ally with Germany, breaking his relationship with the British royal family, and served on staff with an infantry division of the German army.
-The British royal family changed its name from the House of Saxe-Coburg and Gotha to the more English sounding House of Windsor in July 1917.
-As a consequence, Charles Edward’s name was removed from the register of the Most Noble Order of the Garter and he and his children lost any entitlement to their British titles and styles.
+When the First World War broke out, Charles Edward decided to ally with the German Empire, breaking his relationship with the British Royal Family, and served on staff with an infantry division of the German army.
+The British Royal Family changed its name from the House of Saxe-Coburg and Gotha to the more English sounding House of Windsor in July 1917.
+As a consequence, Charles Edward’s name was removed from the register of the Most Noble Order of the Garter and his family lost their British titles and styles.

 After the war ended, Charles Edward was forced to abdicate from the dukedom of Saxe-Coburg and Gotha, however he never actually renounced his throne.
 The former duke’s possessions were seized, however they managed to retain Schloss Callenberg, Veste Coburg and received financial compensation for lost possessions.
 Now a private citizen, Charles Edward feared the Communist threat and he began to work towards the restoration of the German monarchy and associated with various right-wing paramilitary and political organisations.

 Charles Edward met Adolf Hitler for the first time on 14 October 1922, formally joining the Nazi Party ten years later where he actively campaigned for voters to support Hitler in the presidential election of 1932.
 By 1936, Charles Edward had been promoted to the rank of Obergruppenführer in the SA after becoming president of the Anglo-German Friendship Society.
 Charles Edward’s mission was to improve Anglo-German relations and he attended the funeral of George V in the uniform of a Stormtrooper.
 Charles Edward sent Hitler encouraging reports about the strength of pro-German sentiment among the British aristocracy and about the possibility of a Britain-Germany pact.
 After the Abdication Crisis, he played host to the Duke and Duchess of Windsor during their private tour of Germany in 1937.